Skip To Content

 What are some of the main challenges of transferring art to beneficiaries?

 If you see your art as a legacy that will live on in the family aſter you’re gone, discuss your plans with beneficiaries to be sure they share your passion.
 If they do, the main challenge is moving pieces out of your estate and into their possession as tax-efficiently as possible.
-Holding on to the art until your death could trigger sizable taxes on your estate — especially with the current giſt and estate tax exemption of nearly $13 million per individual ($26 million for a couple) scheduled to drop by about half in 2026.1
+Holding on to the art until your death could trigger sizable taxes on your estate — especially with the giſt and estate tax exemption of $13.61 million per individual in 2024 and $13.99 million in 2025 ($27.22 million in 2024 and $27.98 million in 2025 for a couple) scheduled to drop by about half in 2026.1

 Selling or giſting the art to your beneficiaries now might help prevent that problem, but then you’ve lost the main purpose of collecting — the daily pleasure of experiencing your art.
 One solution may be leasebacks, which enable collectors to give up ownership while maintaining possession.